AutoLingo/autolingo/README.md

 ## Open / unresolved questions

+Setting up Redux observable middleware to allow controlled dispatches by manipulating event streams.

 ## Particular parts of the code you'd like us to look at

+Not yet.

 ## Instructions for building and using the project
 ```